|

 [Any process that stops, prevents, or reduces the frequency, rate or extent of smooth muscle cell migration.] |

-lung neuroendocrine cell
+pulmonary neuroendocrine cell

 |